|

 contacts and decent change-over air gaps.
 Although not designed for RF switching, these worked

-box too (spot the systematic failure mode!) and corroded the coils on two of the relays, since
+too (spot the systematic failure mode!) and corroded the coils on two of the relays, since replaced

-replaced.
-The relay boxes now sit up on bricks inside plastic containers to (hopefully) keep them
+.
+The relay boxes now sit up on bricks inside plastic containers to (hopefully) keep them out of the

 I recently rebuilt the Mark 1 switch with five more vacuum relays - the 6th relay has very narrow